Driving in Rome can be quite an adventure. You’ll learn how to cross the Roman traffic by car, what to look for and where to find a parking space.

 Pedestrians also like to cross the street at bus stops in front of the stationary bus.

 Roman motorists usually stops at pedestrian crossings when they absolutely need to.
 Even if the pedestrians are already on the road, they will try to get past them quickly.
 It’s therefore advisable to cross the road only if you can clearly see that the next approaching car will stop.

 By car to the city center

 In principle, it’s not advisable to drive to the city centre as it will be very difficult to find a parking space.
-It’s best to park the car at a metro station on the outskirts.
-If you’ll like to leave the car for long, then look for a guarded garage.
+However, it is also not easy with public transport.
+If you want to leave the car longer, look for a guarded garage.